Man Goes On Stabbing Rampage In Russia, Wounds 7

 A spokesman for Russia's Investigations Committee tells Reuters that it "is investigating attempted murder."

-Russia's Interior Ministry said that the assailant has been "tentatively identified" as a resident of the city in his 20s, but he has not named.
+Russia's Interior Ministry said the assailant has been "tentatively identified" as a resident of the city in his 20s, but he has not been named.
 "The theory that the attack was an act of terrorism is not the main one," the ministry said.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.